beego/beedoc/en-US/mvc/controller/router.md

 - NewNamespace(prefix string,...interface{})

     Create a namespace object.
 The namespace object's methods are listed below.
-    We recommend that you use these methods beginning with `NS` as it is compatible with the gofmt tool.
+    For compatibility with the gofmt tool is is recommend that these method names begin with `NS`.

 - NSCond(cond namespaceCond)

-    if the namespaceCond returns true this namespace will be run, otherwise it won't run
+    if the namespaceCond returns true this namespace will be run.

 - NSBefore(filterList ...FilterFunc)
 - NSAfter(filterList ...FilterFunc)

     For `BeforeRouter` and `FinishRouter` filters.
-One can register multiple filters.
+Multiple filters can be registered.

 - NSInclude(cList ...ControllerInterface)
 - NSRouter(rootpath string, c ControllerInterface, mappingMethods ...string)